Upendra Sidhaye

+Education

-Sidhaye graduated with a degree in Commerce.
+Sidhaye graduated with a degree in commerce.
 He did his post graduation in Mass Communication from Pune University.
 He joined theatre group viz.
 Maitree, Pune that staged Marathi plays like Sankraman.
 In conjunction, He also participated in a prestigious trophy named Purushottam Karandak to direct and act in a Marathi play viz.
 Enigma.
 This play won the team a silver cup and Sidhaye received award for best direction and acting.

+Career

 Sidhaye wrote and directed the short films 3 Khwaab and Waiting Room.
 Following this, he worked as an in-house writer for UTV Motion Pictures starting 2005 and, with Yogesh Vinayak Joshi, co-wrote Nishikant Kamat's Mumbai Meri Jaan and was also an assistant director for the film.
 He was a writer for the Bollywood film Payback (2010).